MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 Holly has concluded her testing of email retention on Joni and Lynne's mailboxes using the **Test user email retention** policy that you created in the prior task.
 Holly now wants to create a retention policy that preserves the content of all Exchange Online mailboxes from deletion for 5 years after the last modification.
 Since Holly has completed her email retention testing, she wants to first disable the **Test user email retention** policy.
 By doing so, Joni and Lynne's mailboxes will be governed by the retention policy that you create in this task that applies to all Adatum mailboxes.

-1. On LON-CL1, your Microsoft Edge browser should still have the Microsoft Purview portal open from the prior task, and it should be displaying the **Data lifecycle management** window.
+1. On LON-CL1, your Edge browser should still have the **Microsoft Purview** portal open from the prior task, and it should be displaying the **Data lifecycle management** window.

 2. In the **Data lifecycle management** window, in the list of tabs that appear across the top of the page, select **Retention policies** (if another tab is selected).